GoldieLeGenie/dragon-quest-V-dumped-data/README.md

 # dragon-quest-V-dumped-data
-Dumped .dat file with the correct structure
+Dumped .dat files with the correct structure